 Hooray!
 My old floppy drive plays nice with Windows 10.

 Lucky me.
 Floppy is the new vinyl.
-In a couple of years, the most significant artist will be publishing their music exclusively on floppy.
+In a couple of years, the most significant artist will publish their music exclusively on a floppy.

-Offline and 1,44 MB will be considered a refreshing creative constrain (a little like the 140 character limit on Twitter or the square format of Instagram back in the old days).
+Offline and 1,44 MB will be considered a refreshing creative constraint (a little like the 140 character limit on Twitter or the square format of Instagram back in the old days).

-In the future hipsters will meet up to exchange music at underground copy parties, discussing mono/stereo, bitrates and mp3/Ogg.
-Edgy DJs with multi coloured (and even transparent) floppies from Japan are the kings and queens of music, setting the dance floor on fire the 64 Kbps way.
+Hipsters will meet up to exchange music at underground copy parties, discussing mono/stereo, bitrates and mp3/Ogg.
+Edgy DJs with multi-colored (and even transparent) floppies from Japan are the kings and queens of music, setting the dance floor on fire the 64 Kbps way.
 Forget the “Mile high club”.
 “High-density” night club is the place to be.